Fort Worth Military Divorce Lawyer

 Talk to a lawyer about how child custody and support issues are decided for military families.

 If you or your spouse is an active-duty servicemember, your divorce case will usually need help from a civilian divorce attorney.
 Our Fort Worth military divorce attorneys represent members of the armed forces or their spouses in divorce cases and work to help our clients with issues dealing with asset division, case management, child custody, alimony, child support, and other divorce issues.
-Call The Queenan Law Firm today to set up a free legal consultation – which we can do over the phone if you are on active duty.
+Call The Queenan Law Firm today to set up a legal consultation – which we can do over the phone if you are on active duty.
 Call us at (817) 476-1797.